Plant and grow a seed in your own digital garden.

 Transitioning between Reality and Virtuality

-A key part of this process is bringing people back to the digital.
 Beyond having the experience in passthrough, we wanted a tangible interface that would fit into the nurture cycle we curated.
 Our intervention was a timer like bucket that would reflect the cumulative growth of your garden in your space.
 As more time passes, the light slowly fades, until indicating a desperate need to water your plants.

 storyboard